 Testing charges will be billed to the veterinarian submitting the samples.
 There is no additional charge for samples originating from out-of-state.

-Any information missing can lead to a delay in your test results being finished.
-Please take the time to check all required information is on the submission form before mailing samples in.
+Be sure to fill out the submission documentation completely.
+Please note that the spreadsheets have separate tabs for animal info and test request/owner info.
+Any missing information on the submission documentation will lead to a delay in testing.
+Please take the time to check that all required information is on the submission form before mailing samples in.

 The following submission protocols are provided so that the highest quality sample can be obtained.
 Collecting the sample the right way the first time can save a lot of time and hassle.
 Following the protocols will help to ensure that samples are of sufficient volume and quality for testing.